-Pack a picnic dinner, bring a blanket or chairs, and spend time with family and friends while enjoying a free concert this summer at the Sellwood waterfront park.
-All the concerts at Sellwood Waterfront park are on Monday and start at 6:30 P.M. during the month of July.
-This summer there will be four free concerts starting July 8th with Moody Little Sister and ending on July 29th with Miller & Sasser.
-Visit the website to see the rest of the concert schedule and to see the other 15 Portland parks offering free concerts throughout the summer.
+Pack a picnic dinner, bring a blanket or chairs, and spend time with family and friends while enjoying a free concert this summer at a park.
+All the concerts start at 6:30 P.M. and will take place during July and August.
+For this summer 2022, there will be 40 free concerts at many parks throughout the city.
+Visit the website to see the rest of the concert schedule and to see all the Portland parks offering free concerts throughout the summer.
 These free concerts are available almost any night of the week.

-Recommended for Outdoor Activities because: Attending a free concert in the park is the perfect way to spend a nice summer evening.
+Recommended for Outdoor Activities because: Attending a free concert in the park is the perfect way to spend an agreeable summer evening.

 Meagan's expert tip: The temperatures in Portland drop a lot after dark, so dress accordingly.